|SOC2||Type 1||May 22|

-We deeply care about security.
-We know first hand that poor authentication security leads to account theft, data breaches, monetary losses, loss of trust, and damage of reputation.
-What is more, poor user experience related to authentication inevitably leads to suboptimal behavior and bad practices, which will cause security incidents.
-Therefore, out primary goal is to make idemeum Passwordless MFA secure yet make user experience seamless and frictionless.
+We know first hand that poor authentication security leads to account theft, data breaches, monetary losses, loss of trust, and reputation damage.
+What is more, a poor user experience related to authentication inevitably leads to suboptimal behavior and bad practices, which cause security incidents.
+Therefore, our primary goal is to make idemeum's Passwordless MFA secure without sacrificing user experience.

 Why we eliminate passwords

-Today passwords remain an extremely weak way to secure user accounts and a favorite target for hackers, evident in the fact that over 80% of data breaches involve stolen or lost passwords.
+Today passwords remain an extremely weak way to secure user accounts and a favorite target for hackers, evidenced by the fact that over 80% of data breaches involve stolen or lost passwords.
 Passwords are vulnerable to numerous types of security attacks, which has led to ongoing high-profile PII data breaches, the theft of billions of user accounts, and billions in monetary damage.

 How idemeum MFA is more secure